 With both the CILS and NIS data we can use the same methodology to estimate the effect of parental English proficiency on their children's outcomes.
-Before addressing the endogeneity concerns associated with English ability we start by presenting a naive ordinary least squares (OLS) model:
+Before addressing the endogeneity concerns associated with English ability we follow the previous literature and start by presenting a naive ordinary least squares (OLS) model:

-$$Y{ija} = \alpha + \beta P E{ija} + \delta C A_a + \eta N E C_j + \gamma \mathbf{X}'{ija} + u{ija}. \tag{1}$$
+$$Y{ija} = \alpha + \beta P E{ija} + \delta C A_a + n_j + \gamma \mathbf{X}'{ija} + u{ija}.$$ (1)

-In equation (1), Y{ija} represents the outcome for a parent (or their child) i from country j arriving in the U.S. at age a.
-As discussed in the previous section, PE{ija} is an indicator of the English ability of a parent.
-The variable CA_a is an indicator for arriving young, NEC_j is a dummy variable for being born in a non-English speaking country, and \mathbf{X}'i contains a host of control variables including parent and child characteristics.3 Our parameter of interest is β ; however, this measure of parental English ability may be endogenous and lead to biased estimates.
-Parents' Englishlanguage ability is correlated with other variables that may influence their children's outcomes (i.e., omitted variable bias), and simple linear regression estimates would be biased.
+In equation (1), $Y{iia}$ represents the outcome for a parent (or their child) i from country j arriving in the U.S. at age a. $PE{ija}$ is an indicator of the English ability of a parent (as discussed in the previous section).
+The variable $CA_a$ is an indicator for arriving young, $n_i$ are country of origin indicators that also account for differences between English and non-English speaking countries, and X'i contains a host of control variables including parent and child characteristics.
+Our parameter of interest is $\beta$ ; however, this measure of parental English ability may be endogenous and lead to biased estimates.
+Parents' English-language ability is correlated with other variables that may influence their children's outcomes (i.e., omitted variable bias), and simple linear regression estimates would be biased.
 It is not clear which direction the bias from the sum of all these factors would go.
 Higher levels of English proficiency are associated with several positive outcomes that may also affect a child's educational outcomes, independent of English proficiency.
 For instance, better access to well-paying jobs could increase parent's time spent with their children, overstating the effect of English proficiency on their children's education.
 Yet other factors, such as cultural emphasis on education or parental expectations, could negatively correlate with English proficiency, leading to a downward bias.
-For instance, Figlio et al. (2019) finds that in countries and cultures that emphasize delayed gratification, students test higher in both reading and math, even for countries where learning English would be relatively more difficult (Bakker et al., 2009).
-Indeed, this may be one reason that children of immigrants appear to gain more years of education than natives, despite previously mentioned countervailing forces (Chiswick and DebBurman, 2004).
+For instance, Figlio, Giuliano, Özek and Sapienza (2019) finds that in countries and cultures that emphasize delayed gratification, students test higher in both reading and math, even for countries where learning English would be relatively more difficult (Bakker et al., 2009).
+Indeed, this may be one reason that children of immigrants appear to gain more years of education than natives, despite previously mentioned countervailing forces (Chiswick & DebBurman, 2004).
 Alternatively, we may be concerned about reverse causality.
 If children assist their parents with English acquisition, regression coefficients will overstate the impact of parental English.
 Conversely, if parents make a greater effort to learn English to help a poorly performing child, the OLS estimates would understate the impact of English proficiency.